Author has written 4 stories for Total Drama series.

 I'm considering porting excerpts here, but their formatting would have to be very different from the full version, and I wouldn't be able to include the music links because this site doesn't support external links in articles.

 Stories that I have finished porting include:Legacy: a 5-chapter AU story where Gwen's encounter with The Escaped Psycho Killer With A Chainsaw And A Hook doesn't go the same way as it did on the show.
-This was the wiki's Featured Story for June 2010, and it has a TV Tropes page with nearly 70 tropes identified.
-The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
+This was the wiki's Featured Story for June 2010.
 (Port completed 11 May 2013) Courtney and the Violin of Despair: I call it "a kinder, gentler, 'Courtney bashing' story".
 I had noticed that "Courtney bashing" stories tend to wallow in viciousness at the expense of proper storytelling, and I wrote CatVoD (as it's commonly abbreviated) to demonstrate that you can give your favorite punching bag a lot of grief without being mean or sacrificing little things like story development.
-This was the wiki's Featured Story for March 2011 has a TV Tropes page with over 30 tropes identified.
-The wiki version of this story is the recommended one because it includes certain multimedia enhancements that this site's story pages do not support.
-(Port completed 29 June 2013)
+This was the wiki's Featured Story for March 2011.
+(Port completed 29 June 2013) You Don't Know Them: Two prequel one-shots originally written for a multi-author anthology on the wiki.
+Includes the Heather-centric "Rise of the Dragon Queen", which was my first attempt at a dialogue-heavy story; and the Izzy-centric "Desperate Measures", which is based on an incident in my "TDI my way" story (see below).
+(Port completed 21 May 2017)

-Ports in progress include:The Legend of Total Drama Island (commonly abbreviated LTDI): a TDI reimagining, told by a former camper to her teenage son in the style of The Book of the Thousand and One Nights.
-Essentially TDI played for drama instead of laughs, it's dark, gritty and (mostly) realistic, although it does preserve some of the original's cartoonish elements.
-This story is in progress, currently about 40% complete, and has a TV Tropes page with hundreds of tropes identified.
-Estimated finished length is 400K words or more.
-The wiki version of this story is the recommended one because it includes numerous multimedia enhancements that this site's story pages do not support, but you need a Wikia account to leave reviews on that site.
-(Port began 13 July 2013)
+Stories in progress include:The Legend of Total Drama Island (commonly abbreviated LTDI): a Season 1 (Total Drama Island) reimagining, told by a former camper to her teenage son in the style of The Book of the Thousand and One Nights.
+Essentially TDI played for drama instead of laughs, it tends toward the dark, gritty and (mostly) realistic, although it does preserve some of the original's cartoonish elements.
+(It also includes certain supernatural elements, because what's a legend without something supernatural?)
+This story is in progress, currently about 50% complete.
+(Port began 13 July 2013, currently no lag to the wiki version)

-For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair - 41 tropes identified Legacy - 70 tropes identified The Legend of Total Drama Island - nearly 930 tropes identified that are not merely inherited from the show, including nearly 600 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan - 22 tropes identified that are not merely inherited from the source material
+For those of you who are fans of the TV Tropes website (TVTropes.org), most of my stories have tropes pages:Courtney and the Violin of Despair (tvtropes. org/pmwiki/pmwiki.php/FanFic/CourtneyAndTheViolinOfDespair) - 41 tropes identified Legacy (tvtropes. org/pmwiki/pmwiki.php/Fanfic/LegacyTotalDrama) - 70 tropes identified The Legend of Total Drama Island (tvtropes. org/pmwiki/pmwiki.php/FanFic/TheLegendOfTotalDramaIsland) - nearly 930 tropes identified that are not merely inherited from the show, including nearly 600 for the currently published portion of the story Total Drama Island, by Gilbert and Sullivan (tvtropes. org/pmwiki/pmwiki.php/FanFic/TotalDramaIslandByGilbertAndSullivan)- 22 tropes identified that are not merely inherited from the source material

 Because this site's story pages don't support external links, links to music videos (where available) for music compositions mentioned in my stories are provided here.
 The Legend of Total Drama Island also has character theme songs, which will be added as they are selected and suitable videos located.
 Note that in some cases, certain events must come to pass in the story before it will be clear why the character theme fits.